nrcmedia/swift-style-guide/README.markdown

 For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closures to make capture semantics explicit:
+Use `self` when required to differentiate between property names and arguments in initializers.
+Otherwise, Only include the explicit keyword when required by the language — for example, in a closure to make capture semantics explicit, or when parameter names conflict:

 ```swift
 class BoardLocation {